+Crisis Response Services are not limited.
+No prior authorization required.
+Crisis Residential Services are limited to sixty (60) days per calendar year.
+Prior authorization required.
 Crisis Response is an intensive therapeutic service which allows for the assessment of and intervention in a mental health crisis.
 Crisis Response Services are provided to children/youth who are experiencing a significant emotional/behavioral crisis in which the person's mental health and/or behavioral health needs exceed the person's resources (in the opinion of the mental health professional assessing the situation.)
 Trained Crisis Response personnel provide crisis stabilization directed toward preventing hospitalization.
 Employees triage and make appropriate clinical decisions, including assessing the need for inpatient services or less restrictive alternatives.
 Crisis Response Services facilitate and verify formal initial assessment and therapy appointments, when the crisis situation subsides, with the mental health provider of the person's choice (if the person is able to remain in the community) utilizing the "warm handoff" method.
 A "warm handoff" is an approach to care transitions in which health care providers directly link people with typical service providers, using face-to-face or phone transfer.